emiltj/NLP_exam_2021/README.md

 Run notebook ```Analysis.ipynb```*

-\* If you are using the preprocessed data, you may simply choose to skip all chunks within "preprocessing" in the script
+\* If you are using the preprocessed data, you may simply choose to skip all chunks in the script called "preprocessing".

 ### Perform word embedding analysis

-Perform word embedding analysis by running the following in your unix-type bash
+Perform word embedding analysis by running the following in your unix-type bash:

 ```bash
 cd word_embeddings/